dltxio/idem-old/README.md

 Eg: `did://callback=domain.com&callback=/verify?nonce=8b5c66c0-bceb-40b4-b099-d31b127bf7b3&claims=[0x01]`

 ### Step 2:  Posting the signed data to the exchange
-The user will then receive confirmation alert on the device with the claims the exchange is requesting.

-The app will the post the claims in the following schema.
+The user will then receive confirmation alert on the device with the claims the exchange is requesting as specified in the deeplink.
+Should the user accept that request for claims, the app will the post the claims in the following DID schema.

 ```json